Founders Agreements. Done right.

 • 05

 One of the most overlooked risks: IP created by founders or freelancers often legally belongs to the individual, not the company, until it is formally assigned.
-We prepare IP assignment agreements so all code, designs, branding and other intellectual property sit with the company, essential before any funding round or sale.
+We prepare an intellectual property assignment agreement so all code, designs, branding and other intellectual property sit with the company, essential before any funding round or sale.

 • 06